Teacher in Charge: Miss J. Vincent.

 Term 4

-Revision for exams - This terms priorities is exam preparation and ensure students are ready for their external assessments.
+Revision for exams - This term's priority is exam preparation and ensuring students are ready for their external assessments.

 Chef, Recycler/Dismantler, Historian, Flight Attendant, Counsellor, Minister of Religion, Trainer, Journalist, Interpreter, Musician, Editor, Corrections Officer, Data Entry Operator/Transcriptionist, Foreign Policy Officer, Radio Presenter, Workplace Relations Adviser, Teacher of English to Speakers of Other Languages (ESOL), Importer/Exporter, Immigration Officer, Kaiwhakaako Māori, Translator, Private Teacher/Tutor